 Did you know that your mouth’s health is closely connected to your sleep patterns and jaw function?
 Because of that, an experienced dental professional can determine whether a sleep disorder, a bite issue, or a more serious health issue is causing you pain.

-If the pain in your jaw is related to an underlying sleep disorder, treating the OSA should help resolve your symptoms.
-Without this added burden, your body won’t trigger the clenching of your teeth and TMJ.
+If the jaw pain is related to an underlying sleep disorder, treating the OSA should help resolve your symptoms.
+Without this added burden, your body won’t trigger the clenching of your teeth and your temporomandibular joint.

-If you have any questions, want to learn more about how Dr. Feng in Fairview can treat your TMJ disorder or sleep apnea, or to schedule an appointment at our office, please get in touch with our dental office at 972-468-1440, or leave us a message.
+If you have any questions, want to learn more about how Dr. Feng in Fairview can treat sleep apnea and TMJ, or to schedule an appointment at our office, please get in touch with our dental office at 972-468-1440, or leave us a message.